You know when you’re at a party and someone asks “So, what do you do?”

 I make music.

 I make all kinds of music, for all kinds of reasons.
-And I do lots of music-related stuff: I teach songwriting, I co-host a radio show (about music), and I create music for television and film (and sometimes for commercials) but the main thing I do—the thing I care most about—is write songs for myself.
+And I do lots of music-related stuff: I teach songwriting, I co-host a radio show (about music), and I create music for television and film (and sometimes for commercials) but the main thing I do?
+I write songs for myself.

 I write songs for me to sing and play.
-I use my songwriting as mode of self-expression, which I guess seems like an obvious thing to say but lots of songwriters put on personas or voices, write for other people, or write to have hits.
+I use my songwriting as mode of self-expression, which I guess seems obvious, but lots of songwriters put on personas or voices, write for other people, or write to have hits.

-I write to be better understood, to be heard, and to make sense of the world around me.
+I write to be heard, and to make sense of the world around me.

 So far, I have three solo (post-Jitters) albums to my name.
-My latest, “Unpopular Pop,” was released May 18, 2017.
-I’m already working on my fourth (co-writes with an interesting list of artists), and my fifth (stripped-down acoustic trio) right now with more than half a dozen songs in the can, and half a dozen more ready to record.
+My latest, “Unpopular Pop,” was released in the spring of 2017.
+I’m already working on my fourth (stripped-down acoustic trio), and my fifth (co-writes with an interesting list of artists) right now with more than half a dozen songs in the can, and half a dozen more ready to record.

 You might also want to check out a few of my songs here: